MenkeTechnologies/zsh-learn/README.md

 # zsh-learn

-This plugin contain all functionality to have a a learning collection stored in MySQL/MariadB.
+This plugin contains functionality to have a a learning collection stored in MySQL/MariadB to store everything you learn.
+I stored code snippets and other technicall information in my learning collection.
+This helps initial learning, recall and relearning.

-## functions
+## Functions

 - le (short for learn)